-Options / Arguments Description [-m minstoretime] Minimum time (in minutes) that a file must reside unmodified on disk before being considered a candidate for storage on media. [-c mintrunctime] Minimum time (in days) that a file must reside unaccessed on disk before being considered a candidate for truncation. [-a affinity] List of disk affinities that the files in the policy class will traverse in their life cycle. [-i minreloctime] Minimum time (in days) that a file must reside unaccessed on disk before being considered a candidate for relocation. [-v drivepool] Media Manager drive pool used to store or retrieve data. [-k maxversions] Maximum number of inactive versions to keep for a file.
-(The minimum is 1 and the maximum is 25.
-The default is 10.) [-fi p] File retention policy (-f) for the policy class.
+Options / Arguments Description [-fi p] File retention policy (-f) for the policy class.
 Files can be: • i - Truncated immediately • p - Truncated at policy application time [-rc s] Media classification cleanup action.
 When all files are deleted from a medium, the medium can revert (-r) back to: • c - Policy class blank pool • s - System blank pool [-p yes no] Specifies whether or not (yes or no) to allow the policy engine to automatically store files for the policy class.
-(If set to no, use fsschedule to schedule when the policy is run.) [-z minsetsize [MB GB] -g maxsetage] Sets the minimum set size of the policy's data to store (MB or GB) and the candidate expiration time to maxsetage (hours). [-Gy n] Specifies whether or not (y or n) to generate and maintain a checksum for each stored file. [-V y n] Specifies whether or not (y or n) to verify the checksum of each retrieved file.
+(If set to no, use fsschedule to schedule when the policy is run.) [-z <minsetsize> [MB GB] -g <maxsetage>]</maxsetage></minsetsize> Sets the minimum set size of the policy's data to store (MB or GB) and the candidate expiration time to maxsetage (hours). [-G y n] Specifies whether or not (y or n) to generate and maintain a checksum for each stored file. [-V y n] Specifies whether or not (y or n) to verify the checksum of each retrieved file. [-Dy n] Specifies whether or not (y or n) to remove database information when a file is removed.
+If enabled, the file cannot be recovered with fsrecover.